How to Get Me to Read Your Article, 5 Simple yet Must-Do Things for Writers

 Whenever I see poor spelling in a title, I will invariably assume that I have been offered an article that was written by an amateur who just happened to have enough of the right keywords to get their link listed.

 I will have already assumed, from the spelling error in the title that the Hub or article is going to be sub-par and not worth my time.

-So, if you want me to select your article, write a concise title that is gramatically perfect with everything spelled properly and packed with the broadest range of good keywords.
+So, if you want me to select your article, write a concise title that is grammatically perfect with everything spelled properly and packed with the broadest range of good keywords.

-A Picture.
-Why do I need one or more pictures in my Hub?
+A Great Picture?
+You might ask; Why do I need to add one or more pictures into my article?

 I hear this a lot from other writers.
 Many writers just do not deal with pictures for their articles and often they do not even try to include one that relates visually to the content of the article at the top level.

-As you know HP allows writers to include pictures throughout your articles.
+As you know most writer's sites allow writers to include pictures throughout their articles.
 And these pictures, when carefully selected to accent what you are saying visually, can be a real asset for the writer.

-Also, with HP, the first picture you place at the top of your article is the one shown along with the title and description of the Hub to other Hub readers.
+Also, with most writer's sites the first picture you place at the top of your article is the one shown along with the title and description of the article to other readers.

-Google even includes a micro-picture of the author beside Hubs and articles that meet the other search criteria.
+Google even includes a micro-picture of the author beside the top words of any articles that meet their search criteria.

-So, I make sure you have an appropriate picture of myself, the author, on my profile page, as this is the one that will be shown with the search results by many search engines, today.
+So,make sure you have an appropriate picture of yourself, the author, on your profile page, as this is the one that will be shown with the search results by many search engines, today.

 I really don't know anyone, including lawyers, who enjoy reading "tomes of information".such as their lengthy, wordy and boring legal documents.